William G. Ross

 A nationally-recognized expert on the ethics of legal fees and judicial ethics, Professor Ross is the author of two books on attorney billing issues, The Honest Hour: The Ethics of Time-Based Billing by Attorneys (Carolina Academic Press, 1996) and Legal Fees: Law and Practice (with John W. Toothman, Carolina Academic Press, 2003), as well as numerous articles about legal fees and judicial ethics.
 His Honest Hour book was cited by the U. S. Supreme Court in Gisbrecht v.
 Barnhart (2002).
 Professor Ross often serves as a consultant and expert witness regarding legal fees and judicial ethics.

 Professor Ross is also a specialist on American constitutional history.
-He is the author of A Muted Fury: Populists, Progressives and Labor Unions Confront the Courts, 1890–1937 (Princeton University Press, 1994), and Forging New Freedoms: Nativism, Education, and the Constitution, 1917–1927 (University of Nebraska Press, 1994).
-A third book, The Chief Justiceship of Charles Evans Hughes 1930–1941, was published in 2007 by the University of South Carolina Press.
+His most recent book is World War I and the American Constitution (Cambridge University Press, 2017).
+He is also the author of A Muted Fury: Populists, Progressives and Labor Unions Confront the Courts, 1890–1937 (Princeton University Press, 1994), Forging New Freedoms: Nativism, Education, and the Constitution, 1917–1927 (University of Nebraska Press, 1994), and The Chief Justiceship of Charles Evans Hughes 1930–1941 (University of South Carolina Press, 2007).
 Professor Ross also has published many articles and book reviews about American legal history.

 Also an authority on federal separation of powers issues, Professor Ross has published many works on the appointment of U.S. Supreme Court justices and other federal judges.
 His Muted Fury and Hughes books and several of his articles explore the relationship between Congress and the Supreme Court, particularly the dynamics of movements to curtail the powers of the federal courts.